 CUT TO:

-Entering the first class reception room from the tender are a number ofprominent passengers.
+49 INT.
+FIRST CLASS RECEPTION/ D-DECK Entering the first class reception room from the tender are a number ofprominent passengers.
 A BROAD-SHOULDERED WOMAN in an enormous feathered hatcomes up the gangway, carrying a suitcase in each hand, a spindly porterrunning to catch up with her to take the bags.

 WOMAN

 Well, I wasn't about to wait all day for you, sonny.
 Take 'em the rest ofthe way if you think you can manage.
+OLD ROSE (V.O.)

 At Cherbourg a woman came aboard named Margaret Brown, but we all calledher Molly.
 History would call her the Unsinkable Molly Brown.
 Her husbandhad struck gold someplace out west, and she was what mother called "newmoney".
+At 45, MOLLY BROWN is a tough talking straightshooter who dresses in thefinery of her genteel peers but will never be one of them.

 OLD ROSE (V.O.)